live thinking we will never die.

 help to enlarge our own practice beyond the unproductively narrow space within which it is sometimes enclosed."

-Dr. Kahan is member of the editorial board for Shakespeare Yearbook, Udolpho Press, and The Dark Man, the latter, a journal
+Dr. Kahan is member of the editorial board for Shakespeare Yearbook, Udolpho Press, and The Dark Man, the latter, a journal dedicated

+series.
 His articles, notes, and reviews have been published in American Notes and Queries, The Ben Jonson Journal, The Cambridge

 Bibliography of English Literature, Cithara, Early Modern Language Studies, The Encyclopedia of British Literature and Poetry, The